New Job Congratulation Letters for a College Graduate

 I know that Majors Brothers Firm will be gaining a talented and congenial junior associate in you.
 Best wishes for much joy and success in your professional endeavors.

-Congratulations Email Message for a New Job
+Congratulations Email Message for a New Job Example

 If you are sending an email message, the subject line of the message can simply say “Congratulations,” followed by your message: